zendesk/linksf/README.md

 Install `s3cmd`: `brew install s3cmd`
 Install `parse`: `curl -s https://www.parse.com/downloads/cloud_code/installer.sh | sudo /bin/bash` (https://parse.com/docs/cloud_code_guide)

 The latest production deploy should be available at http://link-sf.com.
+We should only deploy production when we are confident that the currently checked out code is usable.
 The latest development deploy should be available at http://dev.link-sf.com.
+Feel free to deploy any code here for testing, if desired.

 ### Build process